-The French city of Lyon is ideal to visit on foot because all the major Lyon attractions are close to each other.
-You can learn about Lyon and the best things to do in Lyon from many websites, but I grew up in Lyon and lived there for many years and want to share my local knowledge with you.
+Lyon Walking Tour is the perfect way to explore the French city, as all the major attractions are close to each other.
+While many websites offer insights into Lyon and its top activities, I grew up in Lyon and lived there for many years, so I want to share my local knowledge with you.

 In my opinion, the ideal starting point for a Lyon walking tour is Perrache railway station and from here you can reach all Lyon France points of interest on foot.
 However, you can use the tube, tram or bus if walking isn’t your style.
 A single ticket costs 1.80 Euro and you can use this ticket as many times as you like on public transport for one hour only.
 Each time you change transport, you will need to validate your ticket.
 However, I recommend you travel on foot because it makes for a more interesting experience and you never know what you might discover around the corner when exploring this historic city.